1948 Macdonald Brier: Event summary

 Even though British Columbia was leading with a 7-1 record heading into the final draw, both Manitoba and Northern Ontario still had a shot in forcing a playoff as both teams needed to win and if British Columbia lost.
 Northern Ontario faltered and lose to Nova Scotia 8-6 eliminating them from contention while Manitoba held off a New Brunswick rally with an 11-8 win.

 Meanwhile, British Columbia and Quebec were locked in a battle as they were tied at 7 through eight ends.
 British Columbia appeared to pull away with two in the ninth and a steal of one in the tenth to take a 10-8 lead.
 After the eleventh end was blanked, Quebec stormed back to score three in the last end to force and extra end.
 British Columbia scored one in the extra end and won 11-10 to capture the province's first Brier Tankard.
+A then curling-record of 5,200 fans were on hand to watch the final round.